mmore500/hstrat/joss/paper.md

 # Statement of Need

 The `hstrat` software exists to equip parallel and distributed evolution digital systems --- simulations that instantiate the process of evolution in an agent-based framework --- with phylogenetic tracking capabilities.
-Parallel and distributed computation exponentiates the power of digital evolution by allowing for larger populations, more generations, more sophisticated genotype-phenotype mappings, and more robust fitness functions [CITE].
+Parallel and distributed computation exponentiates the power of digital evolution by allowing for larger populations, more generations, more sophisticated genotype-phenotype mappings, and more robust fitness functions [@miikkulainen2019evolving;@harding2007fast;@harding2007fastb;@langdon2019continuous;@channon2019maximum].
-Indeed, several notable projects within the field have successfully exploited massively parallel and distributed computational resources [CITE CARL SIMMSS; SENTIENT; others].
+Indeed, several notable projects within the field have successfully exploited massively parallel and distributed computational resources [@bennett1999building;@sims1994evolving; @blondeau2009distributed].
 Further development of methodology and software such as this work will position the field to continue leveraging ongoing advances in computing hardware.

 The capability to detect phylogenetic cues within digital evolution has become increasingly necessary in both applied and scientific contexts.
-These cues unlock _post hoc_ insight into evolutionary history --- particularly with respect to ecology and selection pressure --- but also can be harnessed to drive digital evolution algorithms as they unfold [CITE].
+These cues unlock _post hoc_ insight into evolutionary history --- particularly with respect to ecology and selection pressure --- but also can be harnessed to drive digital evolution algorithms as they unfold [@burke2003increased;@murphy2008simple].
 However, parallel and distributed evaluation complicates, among other concerns, maintenance of an evolutionary record.
 Existing phylogenetic record keeping requires inerrant and complete collation of birth and death reports within a centralized data structure.
 Such perfect tracking approaches are brittle to data loss or corruption and impose communication overhead.